reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 `CreateLocalsAndRegisterNets()` can be called in `PrecompileFunction()` or `CompileFunction()`, the reason we say "Or" is because normally `PrecompileFunction()` will call it, but if `EInternalCompilerFlags::PostponeLocalsGenerationUntilPhaseTwo` is passed as parameter, then PrecompileFunction() will just omit this step, and `CompileFunction()` will call it later as that's "Phase Two".

->`EInternalCompilerFlags::PostponeLocalsGenerationUntilPhaseTwo` will be passed to CompileFunction() in `FBlueprintCompilationManagerImpl::FlushCompilationQueueImpl()`, `BlueprintCompilationManager` is a huge topic so we will not cover it here.
+>`EInternalCompilerFlags::PostponeLocalsGenerationUntilPhaseTwo` will be passed to `CompileFunction()` in `FBlueprintCompilationManagerImpl::FlushCompilationQueueImpl()`, `BlueprintCompilationManager` is another huge topic so we will not cover it here.
 {: .prompt-info}

 #### Compile()